Social issues in Vietnam: Rural poverty

-Gross Domestic Product grew at an average of 7.5% from 2000-2008.
+Gross Domestic Product grew at an average of 7.5% from 2000 to 2008.
 The country was able to reduce poverty fate from 58.1% in the 1990s to 14% in 2008.
 While the country grows and overall poverty drops, urban dwellers benefitted more than their rural counterparts and a wide income disparity grew between the rich and poor.
 The regions with the highest relative poverty include the north-west, north-central, central highlands, central coast and north-east.

 These regions do not offer the resources to conduct agricultural activities, the main source of income.
 The poorest rural people live in remote areas with small plots of low quality land that is unsuitable for farming.
 Similarly, people living along the coastline are faced with harsh climate conditions that restrict farming.